What Is a Public Cloud? Definitions and Common Use Cases

 A public cloud is a computing model where cloud computing resources, such as servers, storage, networking, software, and applications, are owned and managed by a third-party cloud service provider and delivered over the internet.
 These resources are made available to individuals and organisations on a pay-as-you-go or subscription basis.

-In a public cloud environment, the cloud provider is responsible for managing and maintaining the underlying infrastructure, including the physical data centres, hardware, software, and networking components.
-Customers can access and use these resources on-demand, typically through a self-service portal or application programming interfaces (APIs).
+In a public cloud environment, the cloud provider manages the infrastructure, including data centers, hardware, software, and networking.
+Users can access these resources on demand through a self-service portal or APIs.
+This model is ideal for businesses with lower security concerns, especially for application development and testing.

 What Is the Difference Between a Private Cloud and a Public Cloud?

-Meanwhile, a private cloud is a cloud infrastructure that is only used by a single organisation.
-It could be owned, managed, and operated by the organisation, a third party, or a mix of the two.
-Private clouds can be hosted on or off-premises and provide greater control over resources and data.
-They are frequently used for mission-critical workloads and applications requiring high security and compliance.
+On the other hand, a private cloud is exclusively used by a single organization.
+It can be owned, managed, and operated by the organization itself, a third party, or a combination of both.
+Private clouds may be hosted on-premises or off-premises and provide enhanced control, security, and compliance.
+They are often used for mission-critical applications requiring strict data privacy and regulatory adherence.

 Aside from ownership and management, here are the other major differences between public and private cloud deployment models.